John Adams: Thoughts on Government

 During the First Continental Congress, Adams was sometimes solicited for his views on government.
 While recognizing its importance, Adams had privately criticized Thomas Paine's 1776 pamphlet Common Sense, which attacked all forms of monarchy, even constitutional monarchy of the sort advocated by John Locke.
 It supported a unicameral legislature and a weak executive elected by the legislature.
 According to Adams, the author had "a better hand at pulling down than building."
 He believed that the views expressed in the pamphlet were "so democratical, without any restraint or even an attempt at any equilibrium or counter poise, that it must produce confusion and every evil work."
-What Paine advocated was a radical democracy with the views of the majority neither checked nor counterbalanced.
-This was incompatible with the system of checks and balances that conservatives like Adams would implement.
-Some delegates urged Adams to commit his views to paper.
-He did so in separate letters to these colleagues.
+What Paine advocated was a radical democracy, incompatible with the system of checks and balances that conservatives like Adams would implement.
+At the urging of some delegates, Adams committed his views to paper in separate letters.
 So impressed was Richard Henry Lee that, with Adams's consent, he had the most comprehensive letter printed.
 Published anonymously in April 1776, it was titled Thoughts on Government and styled as "a Letter from a Gentleman to his Friend."
 Many historians agree that none of Adams's other compositions rivaled the enduring influence of this pamphlet.

 Adams advised that the form of government should be chosen to attain the desired ends – the happiness and virtue of the greatest number of people.
-He wrote that, "There is no good government but what is republican.
+He wrote, "There is no good government but what is republican.
 That the only valuable part of the British constitution is so because the very definition of a republic is an empire of laws, and not of men."
 The treatise defended bicameralism, for "a single assembly is liable to all the vices, follies and frailties of an individual."
 Adams suggested that there should be a separation of powers between the executive, the judicial and the legislative branches, and further recommended that if a continental government were to be formed then it "should sacredly be confined" to certain enumerated powers.
 Thoughts on Government was referenced in every state-constitution writing hall.
 Adams used the letter to attack opponents of independence.
-He claimed that John Dickinson's fear of republicanism was responsible for his refusal to support independence, and wrote that opposition from Southern planters was rooted in fear that their aristocratic slaveholding status would be endangered by it.
+He claimed that John Dickinson's fear of republicanism was responsible for his refusal to support independence, and that opposition from Southern planters was rooted in fear that their aristocratic slaveholding status would be endangered.